-Today, as I pushed off the wall to start my 400m warmup, I was quickly struck by how clear, sparkling and blue the water was.
+Today, as I pushed off the wall of the pool to start my 400m warmup, I was quickly struck by how clear, sparkling and blue the water was.
 The Friday before, I noticed how cloudy it was, and I suppose I assumed that it was usual.
 But on Monday, the water had a particularly striking clarity.
 Coupled with the bright sunlight, this clarity made the nets of light that cast across the bottom of the pool shimmer more brightly than usual, and the bubbles from the feet and nose of the person in front of me sparkle with definition.
 Everything seemed so clear and enhanced and turquoise and uplifting.

 It felt like swimming in a glass of sparkling water.